 On a Tuesday in November 1990, Minerva Cantu’s day started like any other.
 Her husband was off to work, and their daughter was off to school.
 But sometime in the afternoon, things went terribly awry for her.
 The loving mother was found dead inside the house by her husband when he returned from work.
 While it seemed like this was the result of a burglary, it took more than two decades before the person responsible was finally caught.
 Investigation Discovery’s ‘On The Case With Paula Zahn: A Jewel Stolen’ looks at how advances in DNA technology led to an arrest and conviction in relation to Minerva’s murder.
-So, let’s find out more about this case then, shall we?

 How Did Minerva Cantu Die?

 Minerva was a 26-year-old mother of two who lived with her family in Lake Worth, Florida.
 She was married to Fermin Cantu Sr. and the couple had two children, an 8-year-old daughter and an 18-month-old son.
 Minerva split her time between taking care of her kids and making jewelry which she sold at a local flea market.
 The Cantus’ seemingly perfect life came to an end on November 27, 1990.
 Fermin came home from work at around 5:50 PM that day only to make a ghastly discovery.

 Fermin and Minerva’s niece came home to find Minerva lying motionless on the living room floor.
 Her wrists and ankles were tied up by electrical cords, and a towel and duct tape covered her face.
 Fermin rushed to remove the tape and the towel, but by then, it was too late.
 Their daughter was at school at the time of the incident, and their son was still in his crib, unharmed.
 The medical examiner later confirmed that Minerva died of suffocation caused by what was covering her face.
 Some jewelry and the family car were missing, making it apparent that it was a burglary.